gaganpreet/fastapi-starter/README.md

 # FastAPI-Starter

-Note: This project is pre-alpha at the moment.

-A FastAPI based starter that relies heavily on existing plugins to create an almost no-code experience.
-The goal is to build a template that can be used as a starting point for any FastAPI based project and go from 0 to 100 within seconds. 🙂 🚀
+A FastAPI based starter that relies heavily on existing plugins/frameworks to create an almost no-code experience.
+The goal is to build a template that can be used as a starting point for any FastAPI based project.

 ## Objectives